arkhivar/tgCalendarSync/README.md

 ### Deployment Requirement
 The biggest gotcha: **Webhooks require a deployed, always-on application**.
 Development Repls that sleep will miss webhook notifications.
 This was discovered after testing showed no notifications despite successful webhook setup.

+### Rate Limiting Discovery
+When the app restarts or is republished, it scans all calendar events (past 7 days + future 30 days).
+Without safeguards, this would send 800+ notifications in seconds, causing Telegram to block the bot.
+Solution:
+- **Initial sync suppression**: Silently store past events, only notify for future events
+- **Queue-based delivery**: Process notifications at ~1 per 2 seconds
+- **429 error handling**: Automatically back off when Telegram rate limits kick in

 ### Calendar Limitations
 Not all calendars support webhooks: